Home

 After you’ve decided on a general region to choose from, there are many ways to begin looking.
 Word-of-Mouth is always your best bet.
 If you have somebody you trust using a daycare and you know they’re happy with the provider, it makes trust issues much easier.

-Other resources would be your local newspaper, the county’s resource & referral agency, the internet, or yard signs.
+Other resources for finding quality daycare would be your local newspaper, the county’s resource & referral agency, the internet, or yard signs.

 Return to Top of Page